 I see three main reasons why Qualified (experienced and professionally accredited) valuation experts selected by opposing parties and working in isolation from each other are more likely to conclude different values for the same business:

 - They have different facts.
-They ask different questions about the company, often of different people with different agendas, and using different information they arrive at different conclusions.
+They ask different questions about the company, often of different people with different agendas, Then, using different information they arrive at different conclusions.
 Makes sense, right?
 Conversely, when appraisers receive the exact same inputs on a company, they are far more likely to produce similar values.
-If you hire multiple appraisers, be sire that they are working with the same information.
-More on that later on.
+If you hire multiple appraisers, be sure that they all get the exact same information.

 - They head off in different directions.
-Subtle differences in scope of work can have substantial effect on valuation results.
-Appraisers using different standards or levels of value for example, are guaranteed to report different values.
-I’ve seen situations where one appraiser reported equity value and another reported a debt-free minimal asset sale value.
-It’s also common to see different valuation dates.
-Often, the clients don’t even realize they are setting themselves up for disagreement.
+Subtle differences in scope of work can have substantial effect on reported values.
+Appraisers using different standards or levels of value are guaranteed to report different values.
+It’s also common to see different valuation dates used.
+Or, one appraiser reports a value of equity and another reports an undefined asset sale value.
+Often, the clients don’t even know this is happening.
 And the appraisers don’t know because they are working in isolation.
-These differences should be resolved in advance.
+Such differences in direction are best identified and resolved in advance.

 - Bias.
 Even though appraisers are supposed to be impartial, some succumb to pressure to deliver a result that favors the party that selected them or satisfies the attorney that hired or referred them.
-Ask around and you’ll learn that Exit Strategies’ professionals assiduously refuse to let bias creep in to valuation engagements and will only advocate for our opinion.
+Exit Strategies’ professionals assiduously avoid letting bias creep into our valuations.
 (M&A advisory is a different story.
-There we absolutely advocate for our clients.)
+There we absolutely advocate for our client.)

 Now, CC § 2000 cases are fairly infrequent, and usually the parties decide how many appraisers to hire.
 As this point you may be thinking, “wait a minute, doesn’t each shareholder need to have their own appraiser?”
 Let me turn that question around…